brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 It's possible to download multiple videos at the same time, but performance may take a hit, so it's probably not a good idea to download more than a couple of videos at the same time.

-When you request a video download, the first thing that happens is FairPlay license generation and key exchange.
+When you request a video download, the first thing that happens is FairPlay license generation and key exchange, if needed.
 After this, the download proceeds to completion.

 If you request multiple downloads at the same time, it may take a while for the licence and key requests for some of the videos to begin processing and/or complete.
 It's important that the key exchange for all the videos happen before allowing the user to move the app to the background.